RomlinGroup/Flatpack/README.md

 | 🤗 [open_llama_7b_preview_300bt](https://huggingface.co/openlm-research/open_llama_7b_preview_300bt) | Model   | [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) |
 | 🤗 [stablelm-base-alpha-3b](https://huggingface.co/stabilityai/stablelm-base-alpha-3b)               | Model   | [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)   |
 | 🤗 [stablelm-base-alpha-7b](https://huggingface.co/stabilityai/stablelm-base-alpha-7b)               | Model   | [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)   |

+### Trademark Notice

+The Flatpack AI logo is a trademark of Romlin Group AB.
+Please note that it is not a registered trademark.
+The use of the logo is not covered by the Apache 2.0 license that applies to the source code in this repository.
+For any use of the logo, please get in touch with Romlin Group AB directly.